James-h-1969/raytracer/s2900180/Report/report.typ

 ```
 Write me a Python script to run in the Blender scripting environment that creates a json file representing the scene.
 Make sure to include point lights (position and radiant intensity), all important details of any meshes including all transformations, and give all details of the camera in order to simulate it.
 ```
 This gave very successful results, however I had to slightly modify the script to include the 'up vector' of the camera, as this meant in my camera space rotations, it would be slightly off till I made this correction.
+To see examples of the output, check out ASCII/test1.json

 === Image Reader/Writer
 The next feature developed was a PPM Image reader, updater and writer.
 For this, I primarily developed this by myself without any AI help.
 One of the prompts that I used for this was:
 ```
 What does the P3 mean at the start of a PPM file?
 ```
 In which it helped me understand the format of PPM in a much clearer sense (the answer to the above question is that P3 is the magic number representing the file type).
 Apart from this, this module was basically a CRUD for the images.
-In order to validate that I was doing this correctly, I used `gtest`, the Google testing software in order to write unit tests for this functionality, which my code past.
+In order to validate that I was doing this correctly, I used `gtest`, the Google testing software in order to write unit tests for this functionality, which my code passed.
 See the README on how to run these tests.
+Furthermore, all other examples of images shown in the report are examples for this feature working.

 === Ray Intersection with Acceleration
 After importing the camera and all meshes, the next feature developed was to change the pixels of the camera into rays in the world space.
 This was done using the rotation matrices in the file and converting them into euler angles.
 This was confirmed by using a blender script (found in Blend/Ray_visualiser.py) to show the rays, see @rays-rotated .An error that took a while to solve was that the camera fit (Horizontal or Vertical) would be automatically decided in Blender, and this had to be programmed into the C++.